-Step 2d: Install the EPEL repository that can offer ntfs-3g Install the EPEL repository on RHEL 8/CentOS 8, RHEL 7/CentOS 7 so that running 'deploymcs.sh' later installs the 'ntfs-3g' package available in the EPEL repository.
+Step 3e: (On RHEL and CentOS) Install the EPEL repository that can offer ntfs-3g Install the EPEL repository on RHEL 8, RHEL 7, and CentOS 7 so that running 'deploymc.sh' later installs the ntfs-3g package available in the EPEL repository.
+For information on how to install EPEL, see the instructions at <https://docs.fedoraproject.org/en-US/epel/>.

-Step 2e: Manually install ntfs-3g on SUSE On the SUSE platform, no repository provides 'ntfs-3g'.
-Download the source code, compile, and install 'ntfs-3g' manually:
+Step 3f: (On SUSE) Manually install ntfs-3g On the SUSE platform, no repository provides ntfs-3g.
+Download the source code, compile, and install ntfs-3g manually: